mryap/fierce-robin/src/pages/posts/google-analytics-app-web-the-new-google-analytics.md

 - GA 4 comes with automatic event tagging for user scroll tracking, youtube video interactions, clicks to exit the site.
 (I used to provide value-add srrvices to code for event tagging)
 - You can now use GA4 data with BigQuery without the USD 150,000 GA360.
 BigQuery, a Google Marketing Data warehouse opens up the availability to export raw, unsampled Google Analytics data.
 This allows business with advanced web analytics needs to integrating with CRM
 - Google Data Studio has a direct connector into your GA4 property.
 No need to go through BigQuery to get your unsampled data into your data visualization tool
+- With Google Analytics 4, the old tracking code (analytics.js) is no longer supported, only GA4 and gtag.js are supported going forward.

 Here what [Search Engine Land](https://searchengineland.com/google-analytics-4-adds-new-integrations-with-ads-ai-powered-insights-and-predictions-342048?utm_source=testandoptimize.com&utm_medium=social&utm_campaign=split-test-2020) said abut the new Google Analytics